milgra/zenmusic/doc/USER.md

 **To start metadata editing**
 a. right click on a song in the library browser and click on edit song info
-or
 b. select multiple songs in the library browser and right click and click on edit song info
-or
 c. select a song in the library browser and click on metadata editor button in the toolbar

 The table view contains all known information about the song, in the upper part shows the metadata/tags encoded in the media file itself, the lower, pink part shows the file data and miscellaneous info about the song.